Aymkdn/FileToDataURI/README.md

 A cross-browser solution to read a local file and provide the base64 encoded content with Flash.
 See the [example](http://aymkdn.github.com/FileToDataURI/) to know how to use it.
-The example provides a polyfill solution (based on this swf file or on the FileReader API when available).
+The example provides a polyfill-like solution (based on this swf file and on the FileReader API when available).

 Customization
 =============